atolab/zenoh-web/content/docs/migration_1.0/C++.md

 }
 ```

-In 1.0. `Subscriber`, `Queryable` and `get` now can use either a callable object or a stream handler.
-For now Zenoh provides 2 types of handlers:
+In 1.0.0, `Subscriber`, `Queryable` and `get` can now use either a callable object or a stream handler.
+Currently, Zenoh provides 2 types of handlers:

-- `FifoHandler` - serving messages in Fifo order, when it is full, all new messages will be dropped.
+- `FifoHandler` - serving messages in Fifo order, *dropping new messages* once full.
-- `RingHandler` - serving messages in Fifo order, will remove older messages to make room for new ones when the buffer is full.
+- `RingHandler` - serving messages in Fifo order, *dropping older messages* once full to make room for new ones.

 ```cpp
 // callback